« Home » What is HVAC? Answers to all your questions about HVAC design

 *According to the International Code Council (ICC), “Heating and cooling equipment shall be sized based on building loads calculated in accordance with ACCA Manual J”.

-Once a Manual J HVAC load calculation has been completed, the HVAC designer will have the fundamental information required to accurately select the proper HVAC equipment based not its size, but on other performance traits such as the equipment's total capacity to remove heat and moisture from the air as well as how much total air, and at what pressure, the system can produce.
-This is important to note because one 3 ton HVAC system can perform significantly different than another 3 ton HVAC system.
+Once a Manual J load calculation has been completed, the HVAC designer will have the information required to accurately select the proper HVAC equipment.
+The equipment selection is based on performance criteria such as the equipment's total capacity to remove heat and moisture from the air as well as how much total air, and at what pressure, the system can produce.
+This is important to note because one manufacturer's 3 ton HVAC system can perform significantly different than another manufacturer's 3 ton system.
+In addition, a 3 ton system that is installed in Maryland is going to perform differently than the identical 3 ton system would perform if it was installed in Houston.

 Manual D is the ACCA method used to determine the overall duct lay-out including the individual duct sizes.
 To design a duct system, the HVAC system designer must have completed a Room-by-Room Manual J load calculation as well as a Manual S equipment selection.
 All to often, duct systems are created using rule-of-thumb methods in lieu of using Manual J, Manual S and Manual D. This practice is the predominant reason for complaints of temperature differentials throughout a home as well as complaints of excessive noise caused by air velocity that exceeds the maximum allowed by Manual D.